miyu-ch/miyuchan-documentation/docs/levels_xp.md

 Now we can make another function, to know how many xp we have to get in total to reach x level, and another to know how many messages
 ![Total XP to get for x level](assets/total_level_xp_formula.png)
 ![Total Messages to reach x level](assets/total_message_level_xp_formula.png)
-If you can to know for a specific level, here is a code snippet you can try:
+If you want to know for a specific level, here is a code snippet you can try:
 ```py
 import numpy as np